ibm-cloud-docs/vmwaresolutions/archiref/kmip/implementation.md

 Rotate your [Key Protect](/docs/key-protect?topic=key-protect-rotate-keys#rotate-keys) or [Hyper Protect Crypto Services](/docs/hs-crypto?topic=hs-crypto-rotate-keys) customer root key (CRK) by using the {{site.data.keyword.cloud_notm}} console or API.

-For VMware vSAN encryption, rotate your VMware key&ndash;encrypting keys (KEKs) and optionally data&ndash;encrypting keys (DEKs) from the vSAN general settings in your vCenter cluster.
+* For VMware vSAN encryption, rotate your VMware key encryption keys (KEKs) and optionally data encryption keys (DEKs) from the vSAN general settings in your vCenter Server cluster.

-For VMware vSphere encryption, rotate your VMware KEKs and DEKs (optionally) by using the **Set-VMEncryptionKey** PowerShell command.
+* For VMware vSphere encryption, rotate your VMware KEKs and DEKs (optionally) by using the **Set-VMEncryptionKey** PowerShell command.

 ## Key revocation
 {: #kmip-implementation-key-revocation}